vishalw-iitk/Rasa_flight_tickets/README.md

  url: "http://rasa_action_server:5055/webhook"

 docker-compose build
-docker-compose --env-file .env up
+docker-compose up --no-deps rasa_train docker-compose --env-file .env up

+I am storing the trained model with the name model_in_use anyhow, the model recently trained in the list from models folder will be loaded for rasa run command, not necessariliy model_in_use model if u put the name of the old model as model_in_use. for rasa run only recently trained will be loaded irrespective of any name

 To generate Authentication key:
 1. Register/Sign-in for self-service API on amadeus : https://developers.amadeus.com/get-started/get-started-with-self-service-apis-335